Storm that buried Plains slams Great Lakes region

-CHICAGO (Reuters) - A powerful winter storm that buried the U.S. Plains moved on Tuesday into the southern Great Lakes region, where it snarled the evening commute in Chicago and Milwaukee, created near-whiteout conditions and forced hundreds of flight cancellations.
+CHICAGO (Reuters) - A powerful winter storm that buried the U.S. Plains and left at least three people dead moved into the southern Great Lakes region on Tuesday, where it snarled the evening commute in Chicago and Milwaukee, created near-whiteout conditions in some areas and forced hundreds of flight cancellations.

-Wind gusts of up to 35 miles per hour (56 km per hour) hurled a potent blend of wet snow and sleet on north-central Illinois, southern Wisconsin and northern Indiana and Ohio, according to the National Weather Service.
+Much of the region was under either a winter storm warning or a winter weather advisory, according to the National Weather Service, as the system’s potent blend of wet snow, sleet and strong winds bore down on north central Illinois, southern Wisconsin and northern Indiana and Ohio.

+The most intense snowfall and greatest accumulations were expected through Tuesday night, the NWS said.
+With winds gusting up to 35 mph, near-whiteout conditions were reported in some rural areas, the agency said.

-More than 500 flights were canceled at Chicago’s O‘Hare International and Midway airports, according to the Chicago Department of Aviation.
+More than 500 flights were canceled at Chicago’s O‘Hare International and Midway airports alone, according to the Chicago Department of Aviation.
 Those flights that managed to take off or land faced delays of up to an hour.

-The Illinois Tollway agency, which maintains nearly 300 miles of highway around Chicago, deployed its fleet of more than 180 snowplows to keep the roads clear.
+The Illinois Tollway agency, which maintains nearly 300 miles of highway around Chicago, had its fleet of more than 180 snowplows working to keep the roads clear.

 As the afternoon rush hour began in Chicago, blowing snow reduced visibility and created treacherous driving conditions, doubling average travel times in and out of the city on major expressways, according to Traffic.com.